Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 ** The 8-firstdelete script deletes the file betty from /tmp/my_first_directory.

 ** The 9-firstdirdeletion script deletes the directory my_first_directory that is in the /tmp directory.

+** The 10-back script changes the working directory to the previous one.